Toggle: English / Spanish

 X-rays, ultrasound, or CT scans of the kidneys or urinary tract may show calcium deposits or a blockage.

-If you have mildly increased calcium levels from primary hyperparathyroidism and you do not have symptoms, you may choose to have regular checkups or get treated.
+If you have a mildly increased calcium level and don't have symptoms, you may choose to have regular checkups or get treated.

 If you decide to have treatment, it may include: